 With effect from June 2018, the PLAB part 1 question paper will now contain 180 questions instead of 200 questions.
 You will still have 3 hours to complete the test.

-From September 2016 there will be changes to the PLAB test.
+Since September 2016 changes have been made to the PLAB test.

 The format of PLAB part 1 will remain the same.
-But there will be additional questions which will assess your understanding of ethics as well as your clinical knowledge.
+But there are additional questions which will assess your understanding of ethics as well as your clinical knowledge.